BarryCarlyon/twitch_misc/eventsub/conduits/README.md

 A given Conduit can have between 1 and 20,000 shards

+You assign a Conduit x shards but remember they are 0 indexed, so a Conduit of 1 shard the shard ID is 0

 Subscription limits and costings is the same as "regular" EventSub

 A Subscription Type exists to help track a Shard dying unexpectedly, [Conduit Shard Disabled](https://dev.twitch.tv/docs/eventsub/eventsub-subscription-types/#conduitsharddisabled)